 I am committed to the challenge of hand-building in clay, using various techniques to create complex ceramic sculptures.
 The often overlooked detail of bone, cloud, crystal and microscopic structures are observed as a starting point to developing pieces which possess a curious ambiguity.
 I aim to fix un-graspable states such as fleeing cloud formations which represent the both the ideal and the perishable, signifying doom and fantasy.
 The strange otherworldliness of natural phenomena transports me away from the mundane and I become excited when fixed ceramic form seems alive, evoking awareness of life’s impermanence where not all makes sense.
-I am fascinated by the disruptive dynamism formed when repetitive growth patterns in living systems mutate as this produces tension.
+I am fascinated by the disruptive dynamism created when repetitive growth patterns in living systems mutate as this produces tension.

 Grouping sculptures enhances their unique persona as they form a dialogue, which generates an atmosphere of congruence and conflict.
 Contrast assists in generating an awkward air where geometry and irregularity, order and chaos, soft and hard evoke awareness of the impermanence of human emotions.
 Voluminous cloud shapes exploring the theme of space pushing out are juxtaposed with opposing harsh mesh structures that reveal the internal.
 This relationship between internal and external relates to receptacles and the body where the void is a life force.
 Time is devoted to glaze testing and multiple firing.
-Equally through use of rich glaze surface and three dimensional forms, pieces develop depth of character.
+Equally through use of rich glaze surface and three dimensions, pieces develop depth of character.

--- Tessa Eastman
+- Tessa Eastman